Arts at the Abbey

 Abbey Artists in Residence: Carolina Pro Musica, Karen Hite Jacob, founder, director.

 Carolina Pro Musica of Charlotte , North Carolina , was established in 1977 to promote music before 1800 with historic instrument copies and in the performance style of the periods.
 The ensemble has received grants from state and local arts councils in the Carolinas and the National Endowment for the Arts.
 A Christmas music compact disk was funded by the Service Center of the Hearst Corporation.
 In the USA, they have performed for consuls general and honorary consuls of Germany , France , Britain and The Netherlands and have performed locally with international artists from Poland , Peru and the United Kingdom.
 They have offered the American premieres of cantatas by J.A.
 Hasse, the rediscovered “Gloria” by Handel and a commissioned work by American composer Margaret V. Sandresky.
 Tours abroad have been to Poland and to London where they performed four programs including music at Handel’s House.
-2013 was the 35th anniversary season for their early music concerts in the Charlotte area.
+The ensemble is currently in the 37th season of early music concerts in the Charlotte area.
 They have been artists-in-residence at Belmont Abbey College since 2002.

 Carolina Pro Musica